-The results of this arithmetic analysis are the inputoutput relations from the subprogram entry-point to each step in the subprogram.
+The results of this arithmetic analysis are the inputoutput relations from the subprogram entry-point to each step in the subprogram, or along other interesting paths.
 From these relations we compute bounds on the values of cells at specific steps, for example bounds on the addresses of dynamic branches and data accesses, or bounds on the actual parameters in calls to lower-level subprograms.
 Derived or asserted bounds on the parameters of this subprogram, or on local or global variables, can define or sharpen the computed bounds.